DARKSEC-OPS/python-ethsec/README.md

 -PU[portlist]
 -sL : confirms who the targets are without scanning.
 -sT : connect scan (tries three way handshake with all ports to check which are open TCP ports. not very stealthy, because it completes the connection (syn, syn-ack, ack)
--sS : sends a TCP SYN packet. sneakier than a connect scan as it only completes the first part of the handshake. less lows since no connection is established
+_-sS : sends a TCP SYN packet. sneakier than a connect scan as it only completes the first part of the handshake. less lows since no connection is established_
--sU : scans for UDP services
+_-D : Decoy, creates a decoy IP address to cover your trackes (sudo nmap -sS -D 10.212.12.1 <target IP>_ -sU : scans for UDP services
 -F : fast mode.
 Scans for the 100 most common ports (instead of the default 1000) -p[range]: allows to specify range (ex. -p10-1024 : scans port 10 - 1024, -p-25 : scans port 1 to 25
 -O : OS detection.
 Let's you know what OS the target is using -sV : version detection. if we need to gather more information about the target and what services are on that port.
 Critical when finding the SSH server version **
--A : is -O, -sV (OS detection, Version scanning, traceroute and more.
--Pn : scan hosts that appear to be down
+_-A : is -O, -sV (OS detection, Version scanning, traceroute and more. _ -Pn : scan hosts that appear to be down
 -T0 : paranoid (slowest timing 9hrs)
 -T1 : sneaky (30 mins)